 2. INSIDE THE TEMPLE

-According to the scholar, though the team of archaeologists were able to move one of the statues to reveal a hidden switch and rotate the throne to reveal a secret stone door - age has greatly wearied the mechanism and the door had remained firmly stuck, open just a crack beyond which lay impenetrable darkness.
+According to the scholar, although the team of archaeologists were able to move one of the statues to reveal a hidden switch and rotate the throne to reveal a secret stone door - age has greatly wearied the mechanism and the door had remained firmly stuck, open just a crack - beyond which lay impenetrable darkness.
 After several days effort the team gave up and left the site - never to return.

 "This should be easy" remarked Alunjo.
 "I can use my special ability to Contort and get through that space and try to open it from the other side for you."

 "Wait - we should check to see if there are any traps the archaeologists left behind or didn't spring" whispered Krull, touching the arm of his companion in warning and pointing to the statues beyond.

 Architect" "Alright, please roll your Force and add your Perception score to the total.
 Anytime a character attempts a visual action or EXAMINES an object they will add their perception score to the roll."

 Krull uses 1 of his 2 Actions and Rolled 8 / Even Force (double 4's) with his +3 Perception bonus giving a total of 11.